 Castle Rock Hostel – probably the best location for a hostel as far as views go, and I think the closest proximity to the castle, too.
 This place also has consistently great reviews and was hovering in my top 3 choices, but it’s the only one on this list that I haven’t stayed in yet.

 So where are some of YOUR favourite places in Edinburgh?
-I’d love to hear about them for the next time I visit!
+I’d love to hear about them in case I’ve missed them!

 Like this?
 Pin it to read later!